vcflib/vcflib/README.md

 - python
 - perl

-The zig dependency is for
+The zig dependency is for vcfcreatemulti that can be run after vcfwave to combine overlapping records.
+More on zig can be found in the [README](./src/zig/README.md).

 ### Using a different htslib

 Check out htslib in tabixpp (recursively) and